 The EMBA would love to see more women participate in the program.
 “According to EMBAC councils worldwide, only thirty percent of MBA graduates are women.
 We are committed to changing that statistic.”

 The EMBA hosts a podcast series with past students, some of which are women who have successfully gone through the program, and Morris hopes hearing these relatable situations may inspire other women to attend the program.
 “It helps to hear success stories from other women who have gone before you.
 In one of our podcasts, we interviewed a student who was a new mother and heard her challenges of balancing taking care of a new baby while going to school.
 The program focused on finding solutions to accommodate her, and they set up a room for her to attend to the baby between classes,” says Morris.

 “Seventeen months is hard to plan ahead for, especially if you are thinking about expanding your family, so if this is a possibility we want students to know we will fully support them and find ways to accommodate them,” says Morris.

-Staff has one-on-one conversations to determine how to help students navigate personal barriers to attending the EMBA.
-“Those with barriers that we can address, we will and in the rare case that we can’t, we will recommend to them other programs that might fit them better,” says Morris.
+The staff has one-on-one conversations to determine how to help students navigate personal barriers to attending the EMBA.
+“Those with barriers that we can address, we will, and in the rare case that we can’t, we will recommend to them other programs that might fit them better,” says Morris.